-Nutrients rich fluids, soups, in particular, fit this bill perfectly – ingredients slow cooked in water making the nutrients more digestible and quickly absorbed.
-Nourishing the blood, energy, and your body systems will enable you to keep on a healthy high note in your parenthood.
-Chinese culture (and many Asian cultures too) have a long history of eating nutrients rich soups during postpartum.
+Nutrient-rich fluids, soups, in particular, fit this bill perfectly – ingredients slow-cooked in water making the nutrients more digestible and quickly absorbed.
+Nourishing the blood, energy, and body systems will enable you to keep on a healthy high note in your parenthood.
+Chinese culture (and many Asian cultures too) have a long history of eating nutrient-rich soups during postpartum.
 Those who went through a rebuilt postpartum feel stronger and younger than pre-pregnancy often!

-Gentle and natural energy boosters will be vital during first two weeks – food ingredients and culinary/ mild herbs are perfect with a focus on breast milk let-down.
+Gentle and natural energy boosters will be vital during the first two weeks.
+These are food ingredients and mild herbs that are perfect with a focus on breastmilk let-down.
 Some herbs for lactation:

 - Fennel seed, which also helps with baby’s colic

-- Tong Cao, has slight diuretic effect which can lead to potassium excretion
+- Tong Cao, has a slight diuretic effect which can lead to potassium excretion

-Other food ingredients that are also helpful in let-down includes peanuts, cashews, lyceum berry, snow fungus, figs and Papaya.
+Other food ingredients that are also helpful in let-down include peanuts, cashews, lyceum berry, snow fungus, figs and Papaya.

-In soup making during postpartum, the key is choosing the right and quality ingredients so that moms get maximal nutrition without having to worry about any pesticides, hormones, sulfur or heavy metals – What a waste to let toxins through this critical time!
+To make the soups needed for postnatal recovery and replenishment, the key is choosing the right and quality ingredients.
+We want mothers to get maximal nutrition without having to worry about any pesticides, hormones, sulfur or heavy metals.
+It would be a shame to let toxins through this critical time!

 Look at places that offer fresh and organic ingredients.
 There are also a lot of alternative therapy practitioners in Hong Kong who offer postnatal recovery programmes and suitable diets, ingredients and supplements.
 Find one that’s suitable for your needs and have a happy and healthy postpartum period.